CLAT vs AILET – Similarities, Differences, Which to Choose and Why?

 CLAT vs AILET – The All India Law Entrance Test (AILET) and the Common Law Admission Test (CLAT) are two of India’s most prominent national-level entrance exams for aspiring law students.
 Both serve as gateways to prestigious National Law Universities (NLUs) but differ in their scope and structure.

 AILET, conducted exclusively by National Law University, Delhi (NLU Delhi), is held annually for admission to its B.A.
 LL.B (Hons.), LL.M., and Ph.D. programs.
-Since NLU Delhi does not accept CLAT scores, AILET is the only route for candidates seeking admission there.
+Since NLU Delhi does not accept CLAT scores, AILET exam is the only route for candidates seeking admission there.
+On the other hand, CLAT is organized by the Consortium of NLUs and is accepted by 26 NLUs across India (excluding NLU Delhi).
+It covers both undergraduate and postgraduate law programs and is also widely accepted by several private universities.

 In essence, while CLAT exam has a wider reach, AILET exam is specialized, catering solely to one premier institution.

 Here we discuss in detail the differences between CLAT and AILET, explaining the key differences, and also the nuances.
+So, keep reading.

 Latest Updates: